sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 # PqAuthKEM4Chain
-# About The Function of Chaincodes
+# About the Function of Chaincodes
 The main implementation of the PQ user authentication and key exchange system consists of two chaincodes, namely `PqCa` and `PqUser`.
 The `PqCa` chaincode provides